 What age are volunteers?

 Our volunteers range from 18 to 92, and the majority are of retirement age.

 Are the volunteers trained?

-Schoolreaders does not train volunteers because our partner schools use them to help children from a wide range of age groups and a wide range of reading ability.
+Schoolreaders does not train volunteers because our partner schools use them to help children from a wide range of age groups and with a wide range of reading ability.
 We therefore ask our partner schools to provide the guidance and training necessary for each volunteer.
 Where a volunteer asks us for training, we are able to direct them to additional online resources, such as phonics and safeguarding training, however this is unsupported and should not be seen as a replacement for your own training if you are able to offer it to your volunteers.

 On what days and at what times will volunteers be available?

 Once we have identified a potential volunteer for your school and checked that they are happy with the match, you will be sent their profile information.

 This will include details of their availability.
 Most volunteers visit their school once a week for about two hours.

 How long will the volunteers commit to volunteering for?

 We ask volunteers to commit to a minimum of a year.
 Many of our volunteers who joined the scheme when it started in 2013 are still volunteering with us.